Sam-Veldeman/immo-data-processing/README.md

 You are free to change the name of the docker image to whatever suits you.
 Wait for the image to be built and then create a container with the image.

+To run the docker image as a container:

+   `bas
+   docker run property_price_prediction
+`
+Make sure the image name is identical to the previous command.
 ## 4.4 **Render:**